dvdgeroconnell/computer_infrastructure/README.md

 More information on writing in Markdown can be found in [Github's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## About This Project
-This repository contains the following:
+This repository contains the following files and folders:

 ### .gitignore
 A GitHub-generated template which may be customized with extra files (names or types) and folders that GitHub should exclude from the repository.